kingcars/mxr-stack-workshop/README.md

 The first thing we want to do is lay out the core UI flow.
 To do this, we'll be adding code to `src/home/home.machine.js`.
 First, let's think about the steps we want the application to go through:

-- App starts in a waiting state
+- App starts in an initial state
 - Upon the user visiting the page, kick off an API call to load todos
 - Once the API call completes, add the todos to a store
 - Allow the user to add/edit/delete todos